 Foster care is a rather quiet part of the system set up for the public good.
 Because we’re dealing with kids and the delicate situations that they have been through, we tend to keep a pretty low profile.
 Still, that doesn’t mean that we don’t have thousands of success stories of children who have been through the foster care system.
 These stories often go unnoticed, as children are either successfully returned to their parents or are adopted (or age out of) the foster care system.

 Eddie Murphy is one of the highest-grossing Hollywood stars in the world.
-After all of the Beverly Hills Cop, Klumps, and Shrek movies, movies including Murphy have brought in more than 3 billion dollars.
+Films such as, Beverly Hills Cop, Klumps, and Shrek, have brought in more than 3 billion dollars.

 Whether you agree with his sideline situation or not, you can’t deny that Colin Kaepernick is a great quarterback.
 Since starting his professional quarterback career in 2012, Kaepernick has broken many records in the NFL.